 - Q. What is the process for applying for a grant?

-A. The first step is to submit a Letter of Intent, which must be submitted if you are interested in receiving funding.
-The LOI will open on October 18, 2017 and LOI submissions are due by November 28 at 5pm Pacific time.
-LOI notifications will be sent on December 18 and selected applicants have until January 15, 2019 at 5pm Pacific time to submit a full proposal.
+A. The first step is to submit a Letter of Intent.
+For the 2019 grant cycle, the LOI opened on October 16, 2018 and submissions were due on November 15 at 5pm Pacific time.
+LOI notifications were sent on December 13 and selected applicants have until January 15, 2019 at 5pm Pacific time to submit a full proposal.
 Late submissions, or submissions that have not gone through the LOI process, will not be considered.
 We will only review one version of a proposal, so make sure it’s your final version and that it includes all the required information.
 If you have more than one concept you’d like us to consider, you are welcome to submit more than one LOI, and then potentially submit more than one art grant proposal, if your LOIs are accepted into the grant process.

 - Q: Where can I find a full list of the questions on the LOI and full proposal, to understand what's required in the application?

 If you are interested in applying for a grant, see our Letter of Intent submission guidelines.